Palestinian political violence: Overview and context

-British-mandated Palestine (1917–1947)
+British Mandate for Palestine (1917–1947)

-Violence against the Jews in Palestine followed the Balfour Declaration in November 1917 which stimulated Jewish migrants to settle in Palestine.
-At this time the Arabs were both geographically and demographically dominant compared to the Jewish population, where the majority of Arabs were distributed throughout the highlands of Judea, Samaria and Galilee and the Jewish population was scattered in small towns and rural communities.
-The Arabs realized that the Jewish community, due to their lower numbers, was vulnerable to attrition and less able to take casualties.
-Therefore, they adopted a "war of attrition" tactic which was advantageous to the more numerous Arab community.
+Following the Balfour Declaration in November 1917 which encouraged Jewish migrants to settle in Palestine, violence against the Jews increased in the region.
+At this time Arabs were the majority, both geographically and demographically compared to the Jewish population.
+The majority of Arab Palestinians were distributed throughout the highlands of Judea, Samaria and Galilee whereas the Jewish population was scattered in small towns and rural communities.
+Arabs hostile to the Jewish population adopted a "war of attrition" tactic which was advantageous to the more numerous Arab community.

-Many the deaths were inflicted during short time spans and in a few locations.
-For instance, in April 1920 about 216 Jews became casualties (killed or wounded) during a single day in Jerusalem.
-By May 1921, the casualty rate for Jews was approaching 40 per day and in August 1929 it had risen to 80 per day.
-During the 1929 riots, one percent of the Jewish population of Jerusalem became casualties, in Safed 2 per cent and in Hebron 12 per cent.
+Many of the deaths were inflicted during short time spans and in a few locations.
+On a day in April 1920, about 216 Jews were wounded or killed in Jerusalem.
+By May 1921, around 40 Jews were killed or wounded per day.
+In August 1929 that number had risen to 80 per day.
+During the 1929 riots, one percent of the Jewish population of Jerusalem were wounded or killed, in Safed 2 percent, and in Hebron 12 percent.
 During the 1920–1929 attacks on Jews were organized by local groups and encouraged by local religious leaders.
-As the Jewish community did not count on the British rulers to protect them, they formed the Haganah which were predominantly defensive in the 1920s.

-During the Arab Revolt in the 1936–1939 period, violence was coordinated and organized by the Grand Mufti of Jerusalem and was directed against both Jews and the British rule.
+As the Jewish community did not count on the British authorities to protect them, they formed the Haganah which were predominantly defensive in the 1920s.
+During the Arab Revolt in the 1936–1939 period, violence was coordinated and organized by the Grand Mufti of Jerusalem and was directed against both Jews and the British.
 Due to the rising level of Arab violence, the Haganah started to pursue an offensive strategy.

-UN Partition Plan to establishment of PLO (1947–1964)
+Independence of Israel to establishment of PLO (1949–1964)

+Throughout the period 1949–56 the Egyptian government opposed the movement of refugees from the Gaza strip into Israel, but following the IDF's Gaza Raid on February 28, 1955, the Egyptian authorities facilitated militant infiltration but still continued to oppose civilian infiltration.

-Around 400 Palestinian 'infiltrators' were killed by Israeli Security Forces each year in 1951, 1952 and 1953; a similar number and probably far more were killed in 1950.
-1,000 or more were killed in 1949.
-At least 100 were killed during 1954–1956.
-In total upward of 2,700 and possibly as many as 5,000 'infiltrators' were killed by the IDF, police, and civilians along Israel's borders between 1949 and 1956.
+Around 400 Palestinian insurgents were killed by Israeli Security Forces each year in 1951, 1952 and 1953; a similar number and probably far more were killed in 1950.
+In 1949, 1,000 or more Palestinians were killed.
+At least 100 Palestinians were killed during 1954–1956.
+In total upward of 2,700 and possibly as many as 5,000 were killed by the IDF, police, and civilians along Israel's borders between 1949 and 1956.
 Most of the people in question were refugees attempting to return to their homes, take back possessions that had been left behind during the war and to gather crops from their former fields and orchards inside the new Israeli state.
 Meron Benivasti states that the fact that the "infiltrators" were for the most part former inhabitants of the land returning for personal, economic and sentimental reasons was suppressed in Israel as it was feared that this may lead to an understanding of their motives and to the justification of their actions.